 Overlooking Eggesford Forest and in between Exmoor and Dartmoor national parks, this Devon escape is in a convenient location to discover the surrounding area.

-To put it simply, Lost Meadow Treepod looks like a giant beehive.
+To put it simply, Lost Meadow Treepod in Bodmin looks like a giant beehive.
 This quirky rental prides itself on sustainability, made from low-impact, lightweight (but strong) materials to create an impressive, quirky design.

 Ideal for couples who want to curl up in their own little bubble (quite literally), it even comes with a ceiling window so you can gaze up at the night sky from bed.
 The treepod is located in the depths of the woods in Cornwall, a few miles from the south coast, and a kitchen hut and fire circle directly below is yours to use.

-Tucked away in the Sussex countryside, this stunning tree-top B & B, that sleeps a maximum of two people, is built around a mature oak and is the ultimate hideaway for those wanting to get back to nature.
+A walk across a 24m rope bridge suspended above a pond takes you to Bensfield Treehouse.
+Tucked away in the Sussex countryside, this stunning treetop B&B, that sleeps a maximum of two people, is built around a mature oak and is the ultimate hideaway for those wanting to get back to nature.
 It comes complete with a fitted kitchen and en-suite shower room.

 Located just two miles from the 900-year-old village of Wadhurst, you're free to roam the town's historic streets or you can opt to simply kick back and enjoy your beautiful surroundings.